What Is Bus Stop Method: Explained for Primary School

 The bus stop method of division in real life

-When sharing or grouping larger numbers than could be calculated mentally, the bus stop method may be useful (e.g. £41,267 shared between 7 people).
+The bus stop method may be useful when sharing or grouping larger numbers than could be calculated mentally (e.g. £41,267 shared between 7 people).

 6 bus stop method practice questions and answers